zhjermia/python-notes/index.md

 ... textOutput="".join(textInput_list)                          #re-join the list into string [8] print(textOutput)                                           #will display the conversion result.
 ```
-Now from the answer, I was suggested to use string.maketrans().
-I'm not sure what this is.
-So I will find out and update this with a solution using that method.
+Now from the answer, I was suggested to use string.maketrans(). --I'm not sure what this is.
+So I will find out and update this with a solution using that method.--

+After some quick google, I found out that string.maketrans() is deprecated in python 3.x, and replaced by str.makestrans().